splunk/observability-workshop/content/en/s4r/2-initial-tour/_index.md

 {{% /notice %}}

-If you have problems connection, please check our FAQ [Here](99-login-faq)
+If you have problems connection, please check our FAQ [Here](99-login-faq)`

+Let's continue our tour with visiting the Splunk Observability Home page.`